Linsanity81/High-LevelPuzzle/README.md

 ```

 ## Usage <a name = "usage"></a>
-Explain how to run the automated tests for this system.
+These instructions guide you how to use our code to generate high-level interlocking puzzle by yourself.